apache/airflow/CONTRIBUTING.rst

 Voting is governed by the rules described in `Voting <https://www.apache.org/foundation/voting.html>`_

 We are all devoting our time for community as individuals who except for being active in Apache Airflow have families, daily jobs, right for vacation.
-Sometimes we are in different time zones or simply are busy with day-to-day duties that our response time might be delayed.
+Sometimes we are in different timezones or simply are busy with day-to-day duties that our response time might be delayed.
 For us it's crucial to remember to respect each other in the project with no formal structure.
 There are no managers, departments, most of us is autonomous in our opinions, decisions.